The Science of Edible Gardening Workshop Series

 About the series

 A summary of each topic is outlined below.
 Specific dates and details of upcoming workshops are released every six months.
 Please see my events page for upcoming workshops and to book into them.
 Upcoming events will also be listed in my monthly newsletter and planting guide.
-You can book in for the whole workshop series by selecting the appropriate ticketing option for the event that you wish to start at.

 Most of the workshop topics are season specific and have been scheduled to run during a certain month of the year.
 Each topic will be repeated annually, There is no start or finish to the series – the workshops can be completed in any order and don’t need to be completed consecutively.
 If life gets busy, or you can’t make a particular session, then you can always come to the same session another year.